Algernon: Good to see you Mr. Bond. Things've been awfully dull 'round here. I hope we're going to see some gratuitous sex and violence in this one!

 , which came out the same year.
 Though it did make a pretty great $55 million, it lost to Octopussy

 by over $12 million.
 This may have been a factor in why McClory never followed up on this to continue his goal of making his own James Bond franchise to rival the EON Productions series, another being the constant legal disputes.

 This film uses the following tropes:

 - Choke Holds: James uses a sleeper hold on a Mook guard during opening and an assassin uses a sleeper hold on one of the attendants at Shrublands.

-- Conspicuous Trenchcoat: Lampshaded by James Bond, when Nigel Small-Fawcett is yelling Bond's name to attract his attention, then acts furtively when talking to Bond.
+- Conspicuous Trenchcoat: Lampshaded by Bond, when Nigel Small-Fawcett is yelling Bond's name to attract his attention, then acts furtively when talking to Bond.
 The fact Nigel is played by Mr. Bean makes it funnier.

 Nigel Small-Fawcett: (yelling) Mr Bond!
 I say Mr. Bond!
 Nigel Small-Fawcett, British Embassy, Nassau."

 James Bond: Nice to meet you Nigel.

 Nigel Small-Fawcett: Sorry I'm late, but as you're one of these undercover jollies, I took the precaution of not being followed.